-Sexual education saves lives: so why are adolescents excluded?
+Sex education saving lives: why are adolescents excluded?

 By Jetske van Dijk

 In many countries, sexual and reproductive health is a taboo subject.
 However, not educating young people about unsafe sex, early childbearing and unsafe abortions exposes adolescents to a multitude of health risks, including sexually transmitted diseases (STDs) such as HIV/AIDS, infertility and even death.

 The release of the UN General Comment on the Implementation of the Rights of the Child during Adolescence in February is a timely occasion to address the role that young people can play in increasing awareness of sexual rights, and playing an active role in saving lives through Adolescent Sexual and Reproductive Health (ASRH).
 According to our trustee Ros Davies, Chief Executive of Women and Children First UK:

 The UN General Comment is important because adolescents need to be empowered to act on their sexual and reproductive health and rights.